tracking-exposed/facebook.tracking.exposed/content/get-involved.md

 If you don't have Facebook (**congraturation!**) you should create a dummy profile.
 You might find helpful these notes on how to [how to create a research persona](/research-persona).

-{{- partial "get-fb-extension.html" . -}}
+{{< fb-extension >}}

 {{<colorblock text="Second step: get into the process." >}}

 Join our mattermost channel, say helo.

 Based on your experience made at the first step if you found something unclear, you need to open a github account (is the only way to interact with the software project),

 * **You found a content problem?** such as expression, English grammar, broken links, or missing pieces?
 You should [create a new issue](https://github.com/tracking-exposed/facebook.tracking.exposed/issues), describe the change you expect and why it matters.
 * If you find any limit **is the brwoser extension**, [create an issue on the appropriate repository](https://github.com/tracking-exposed/web-extension/issues), that package is mostly javascript code.
 * If analysis, API or metadata format are broken to you, reach out [in simple English](https://github.com/tracking-exposed/facebook/issues).